Chicago is bracing for its biggest snow since 2015

 Detroit will get a snow dump of its own: The forecast is for 6 to 9 inches.
 It, too, has closed its schools.

 Chicago officials say they are ready.
-Trucks, plows and tons of salt are in position, they said at a Thursday afternoon news conference.
+Some 300 pieces of snow-fighting equipment and 220,000 tons of salt were in position, they said at a Thursday afternoon news conference.

 "Make no mistake about it: This is a heavy snow, heavier than we have seen in a number of winters," said Mayor Rahm Emanuel.
 "Now, Chicago is used to this.
 On the other hand, over the last winters we haven't had a snow at this level.
 And it is not just one night, it is going to go through the weekend."